GaryCraft/customizableDiscordBot/README.md

 - [ ] Service Polling Module
 - [ ] Orizuru Module

-but you can also create your own modules, and publish them to npm we'll try to mantain the name format as `udm-<name>` and have a quick way to install them.
+but you can also create your own modules, and publish them to npm. we'll try to mantain the name format as `udm-<name>` and have a quick way to install them.